Hastings ice cream company Rush Munro's to shift after 90 years

 "As the oldest ice creamery in New Zealand, this holds a unique sentimental prominence as we look forward to our centenary as a business and brand."

-The company has now been operating for 96 years in Hastings with most of that history at its current site.
+The company has been operating for 96 years in Hastings, with most of that history at its current site.

+"The community support has been overwhelming and as a family business we are very appreciative of the warm and encouraging comments pouring in."

+Currie said they would continue to offer all the treats Rush Munro's customers have come to expect.

 Hastings Mayor Sandra Hazlehurst said the arrangement was great for all parties.